 There may not be enough staff members to move patients from beds to chairs or roll patients over to avoid bedsores.
 Likewise, residents may try to get out of bed or chairs by themselves because staff members do not reply to requests.
 This could lead to an increase in falls, resulting in surgeries and hospitalizations.

-How Can You Protect Your Loved One in a Missouri or Kansas Nursing Home During the Holidays?
+How Can You Protect Your Loved One From Nursing Home Neglect and Abuse?

 There are steps you can take to protect your loved one in a nursing home during the holidays.
 Things you can do to reduce the risk of nursing home abuse and neglect include: